 If the current value of your variable annuity is lower than the cost basis, you have a loss.
 If you cancel the annuity, you may be able to claim that loss on your tax return.
 Be cautious of canceling a variable annuity that has a loss, as in these cases, the death benefit on the annuity may be at least equal to your cost basis.
 By canceling the annuity, you would be foregoing some level of the death benefit.

 Getting Out of an Income Annuity

 An income annuity is an annuity that is paying out a monthly benefit to you.
-This type of annuity can be difficult to get out of.
+This type of annuity can be difficult to dissolve.
 You have to find someone to estimate what the ongoing stream of payments is worth, and offer you a lump sum.
 It is referred to as a structured settlement.
-Consumer Affairs offers a list of the best companies to contact to buy out your annuity.
-Contact several before deciding on an offer.
+Compare several companies before deciding on an offer.

 Annuities are a contract with an insurance company.
 Some annuities guarantee a particular level of retirement income, so be sure you understand all the guarantees before you get out of an annuity.
 You could be canceling an insurance benefit that you would not be able to replace.
 If you understand the benefits and they are not valuable to you, then getting out of your annuity is likely your best course of action.